unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Actions**

-**_Strength Drain_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one creature. _Hit:_ 9 (2d6 + 2) necrotic damage, and the target’s Strength score is reduced by 1d4.
+**_Strength Drain_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one creature. _Hit:_ 9 (2d6 + 2) radiation damage, and the target’s Strength score is reduced by 1d4.
 The target dies if this reduces its Strength to 0.
 Otherwise, the reduction lasts until the target finishes a short or long rest.

 If a non-evil humanoid dies from this attack, a new shadow rises from the corpse 1d4 hours later.